List of Lithuanian monarchs: Titles

 Teutonic knights referred to Algirdas and his wife Uliana (Julijona) as "Grand King of Lithuania" and "Grand Queen of Lithuania".
 In early 2000s a plaque with a mysterious script, dating to the 13th–14th centuries, which was nailed to a wooden base, was found during an archeological research in the Courtyard of the Old Arsenal of the Vilnius Castle Complex, part of which is translatable from the Ancient Greek as Algirdos Basileus (a Greek term Basileus means a 'king' or an 'emperor').
-In 1370, Algirdas has wrote a letter to the Ecumenical Patriarch of Constantinople where he titled himself as Basileus, showcasing his status as an equal sovereign ruler to the Byzantine Emperor.
+In 1370, Algirdas wrote a letter to the Ecumenical Patriarch of Constantinople where he titled himself as Basileus, showcasing his status as an equal sovereign ruler to the Byzantine Emperor.

 Algirdas' son Jogaila since 1377 titled himself as 'King of Lithuania'.

 Even though it is traditionally accepted that Mindaugas was the only true king, all historical records, with the exception of Slavic annals, mention Lithuanian rulers as kings until 1386.